Jojo3235/Assignment-4-Web-Systems-I/conference-app/Assigment4.md

 - **Dependencies**: *Bottle* does not use external libraries, so it's faster and has no compatibility issues.
 - **Performance**: It is fast, we don't really know how would it work for high traffic websites, but for low traffic works pretty fast.
 - **Server**: The *HTTP* server is built inside *Bottle*, making our work much easier.
-- **Weight**: It's a single file, it can't be lighter and easier than that.
+- **Weight**: It's a single file for the routes and some templates for the content, it can't be lighter and easier than that.
 - **Simplicity**: This is its most important feature; it's easy to learn and work with, it reduces complexity of this kind of tasks and lets us work faster and better.